Violet Bent Backwards over the Grass: Release

 Violet Bent Backwards over the Grass was released on September 29, 2020, as a 128 page hardcover book.
-On October 3, 2020, Del Rey hosted a surprise reading and signing of the book at a Barnes & Nobles store in Los Angeles.
+On October 3, 2020, Del Rey hosted a surprise reading and signing of the book at a Barnes & Noble store in Los Angeles.
 The event was met with controversy due to Del Rey's decision to wear a mesh mask and take pictures in close proximity to her fans during the ongoing COVID-19 pandemic.
 The event got eventually shut down for not following health regulations.
 Del Rey responded to the criticism, saying that the mask had a plastic layer sewn into it.

 The release saw success, with the book landing at number 4 of the New York Times bestseller list.

 Spoken word album

 Violet Bent Backwards over the Grass was also released as Del Rey's first spoken word album.
 It was released through Interscope and Polydor on July 28, 2020, two months before the release of the book.
 Del Rey selected 14 of the 30 poems that appear in the book to record.
-In an Instagram livestream Del Rey originally announced the album's release date as January 4, 2020 She expressed her desire to have 50 percent of the profits benefit charities supporting Native American land constancy and protecting indigenous rights in the United States.
+In an Instagram livestream Del Rey originally announced the album's release date as January 4, 2020.
+She expressed her desire to have 50 percent of the profits benefit charities supporting Native American land constancy and protecting indigenous rights in the United States.
 She added that the album would cost "about a dollar" and that the charities would rotate every couple of years.
-However the album has never been sold for $1.
+However, the album has never been sold for $1.

 Violet Bent Backwards over the Grass was released exclusively in physical formats, CD and vinyl record.
 The album's only single, "LA Who Am I to Love You", was released on the same day as the album and was made available on all platforms, including a limited time streaming release.

+On September 22, 2023, the entire album was officially released on Spotify as a podcast.